+Host Download commands are sent from the IBM 3270 mainframe to the 3270 SCS Printer Emulation session as part of a print job.
+All configuration parameters pertaining to the 3270 SCS Printer Emulation session can be modified using Host Download commands.
+For a description of the Host Download commands see 3270 SCS Configuration Options.
 Host Download commands are placed in a Host document or on the screen.
 The document or screen print is then sent to the printer.
-As part of the 3270 data stream processing, the 3270 SCS Printer Emulation monitors the data stream and filters out Host Download commands.
-These commands will not print, but will be used to configure the 3270 SCS Printer Emulation session.
+As part of the 3270 data stream processing, the I-O 3270 SCS Printer Emulation monitors the data stream and filters out Host Download commands.
+These commands will not print, but will be used to configure the I-O 3270 SCS Printer Emulation session.

-Host Download commands sent to the 3270 SCS Printer Emulation session take effect immediately and stay only in the printer's temporary or active memory.
-To save the changed configuration beyond a power off, Host Download command &%Z99,0 must be sent.
+Host Download commands sent to the I-O 3270 SCS Printer Emulation session take effect immediately and stay only in the printer's temporary or active memory.
+To save the changed configuration beyond a power off, Host Download command &%Z99,0 must be sent last.